 The village is a mix of restored architecture and abandoned houses and buildings left untouched for over 100 years.
 Visitors can scramble through the yards and inside the houses and bask in the beauty and history of one of the most unique destinations in Turkiye.

 A few of the buildings have been restored and contain cafes and art galleries, but most remain completely unaltered.
-Don’t miss the last house to be been abandoned.
+Don’t miss the last house that was abandoned.
 You can stroll through both floors of the building and see the original furniture and photos that still remain.

 You can read all about visiting Kayakoy Ghost Village here.